Create New Geoprocessing Project

 Examples of more complex projects:

-- California - multiple planning geographies, worker functions
+- California - multiple geographies presented in reports (planning boundaries, bioregions), worker functions

 - Bermuda - IUCN classification system with metrics calculated overall, per protection level, and per sketch. worker functions